 The equilibrium of PPC and SEO differs for every industry

 Some companies will discover that SEO brings excellent value to their own enterprise, since it helps generate trust and drives quality traffic.
-Other companies discover that PPC provides them a massive increase in visibility which elevates their brand to another level.
+Other companies discover that PPC provides them with a massive increase in visibility which elevates their brand to another level.
 Neither SEO nor PPC is bad, and neither is exceptional – they are just different practices which are best leveraged off of one another and implemented effectively.

 You may have had somebody tell you that they chased SEO and/or PPC previously with horrible results.
 Perhaps their website received a penalty, their advertisements were disapproved within Adwords, total advertising spend exceeded budget etc. Search engine advertising does come with risk.